skiano/genz/README.md

 ## Why

-Many websites can and perhaps should be client-side or universal.
-However, some website are composed of mildly interactive pages.
-In these cases, starting with a monolithic client application and working backwards to render it on the server can be a trap.
-At the same time, I’m not sure I want to go back to compiling templates, and I’m not quite ready to abandon Node either.
+Many websites can—and perhaps should—be client-side or universal.
+However, some website are composed of nothing but a bunch of mildly interactive pages, a few drop downs here, some hover effects there, and, _within_ such pages the occasional highly interactive experiences.
+In these cases, starting with a monolithic client application and working backwards to render it on the server can become a terrible trap.
+It could be fruitful, I think, to take a fresh look at what working the other way round could look like today.
+This if only to balance out the super-abundance of client-side frameworks that have popped up over the last several years.

 `genz` aims to: